Here's to crystalline

 Raise a glass to design

-Renowned Swedish glass and ceramic designer Ingegerd Råman has designed the DYRGRIP collection.
+DYRGRIP was designed by renowned Swedish glass and ceramic designer Ingegerd Råman.
 Her prized creations are always an unassuming blending of function and beauty.
-"That's important for me," says Ingegerd.
-"It has to be a balance between function and beauty."
-Ingegerd is happy to explain the consideration that went into each inch of DYGRIP's design, exacting the proportions of foot, stem and bowl.
+Ingegerd happily explains the consideration that went into each millimeter of her design, exacting the proportions of foot, stem and bowl.
 She labored to create perfect harmony, but is quick to dismiss the significance of her efforts.
 "You don't need to know this.
-You should just feel it when you lift the glass," she says.
-Ingegerd goes on to explain that the quality of crystalline lets the best traits of what you're drinking shine through.
+You should just feel it when you lift the glass," she says, going on to explain that the quality of crystalline lets the best traits of what you're drinking shine through.
 "The drink should be the focus," she explains.
 "The main decoration is what you pour in the glass."